 Fishermen, crabbers, longliners, fish processors, factory trawlers, gill netters, seiners, draggers, deckhands and other commercial maritime workers, often called seamen, take on a high risk for injury on the job.
+When disaster strikes, find the most reliable Mt.
+Vernon & Seattle Maritime Accident lawyer in the area… they won’t stop till you get what you deserve.
 Serious maritime accidents may involve loss of limbs, maritime assault injury, drowning due to ship sinkings, and wrongful death.

 If you are struggling with an injury or lost a loved one in a wrongful death from a maritime accident, it can be difficult to get medical treatment or to grieve while fighting to recover damages.
 You should not be left suffering because of injuries caused by your employer; our maritime accident attorneys are dedicated to seeking justice on your behalf through tough negotiations and a maritime injury lawsuit if necessary.